Ctenocheloides: Taxonomy

-Both the genus Ctenocheloides and its single species, C. attenboroughi were described in 2010 by Arthur Anker, in a paper in the Journal of Natural History.
+The genus Ctenocheloides and its first species, C. attenboroughi, were described in 2010 by Arthur Anker, in a paper in the Journal of Natural History.
 The genus name reflects the close relationship of the genus to Ctenocheles, while the specific epithet "attenboroughi" commemorates the British natural history broadcaster David Attenborough.
 It was originally placed in the family Ctenochelidae, which was later reduced to a subfamily of a broader Callianassidae.